 Pycnogenol is a French bark extract that acts as a very potent antioxidant.
 This substance has a variety of benefits, but it stands out as a promising medication for ADHD.
 Pycnogenol can ease ADHD symptoms like hyperactivity, poor hand-eye coordination, attention deficit, and concentration.
 Further studies have to discover more of Pycnogenol’s benefits but the initial findings have undeniable perks.

 When taking a Pycnogenol supplement, less good hormones are flushed out of the body through urine.
 This means that the likes of norepinephrine, dopamine, and epinephrine remains and works in the system.
 These catecholamines play a vital role in the brain; however, utilizing it doesn’t mean that ADHD will be cured right away.
-It’s just one of the nootropic options for people with ADHD that can minimize the symptoms.
+It’s just one of the best nootropics for focus that can minimize the symptoms.

 So far, Pycnogenol is one of the most promising alternatives to many prescription drugs for ADHD.
 Some say that they can get the same effect by taking grapeseed extract instead.
 However, there’s no substantial relation to this and ADHD as much as Pycnogenol has.